pagkly/Zed/Investopedia4/What Your Resume Says About You.md

 The heading on the resume should include not only your name, email address, and mobile phone number but your address on LinkedIn or another professional community and the address of your website or blog if you have one.

-Be aware that any hiring manager will, as a matter of course, enter your name in the Google search field.
+Be aware that any hiring manager [[Will|will]], as a matter of course, enter your name in the Google search field.
 Do a search on your own and see if you can optimize your own results or at least decently bury any youthful faux pas.